 - Opportunities to compete for small grants awards for essential teaching materials, to offer follow-on training for other teachers, collaborative projects between participating American schools, and other activities that build on the exchange experience.

-- Submission of a complete application package to the Greek Program Coordinator at the Fulbright Foundation in Athens is mandatory.
+- Online submission of a complete application package is mandatory.
 A first evaluation and selection will take place at the Foundation prior to the interviews, based on the requirements and aims of the Fulbright DAI program.

 - Candidates will be informed of their nomination status on the day immediately following the end of the interview cycle.
 Recommended candidates’ applications will be reviewed by a committee of educational experts in the U.S. who will make the final selection.